|

 "Best to get things over with, I always think."

-They climbed the steps and entered the cool, quiet reception
+They climbed the steps and entered a cool, quiet reception hall.

-hall.
-Ahead of them a wide corridor stretched into the distance,
+Ahead of them, a wide corridor stretched into the distance, its

 The woman read the details.
 "Ah, yes.
 Please, take a seat,"

 Faramir sat down.
-But Oliel paced nervously, back and forth,
+Oliel paced nervously, back and forth, until

-until the other man caught his eye; then he forced himself to
+the other man caught his eye, then he forced himself to stand,

-stand, one hand on the back of Faramir's chair, shifting his weight
+one hand on the back of Faramir's chair, shifting his weight from

-from foot to foot.
-After a few moments the woman returned with
+After a few moments, the woman returned with a companion, also

-"You say you are the patient's husband," said the older
+"You say that you are the patient's husband," said

 Oliel was at a loss.